29 April 2025

 The fraudster persuades the victim to merge the call with another incoming call, claiming it’s from a mutual friend or relative.
 And they believe that the call is from their friend/relative.

-The merged call is actually an authorized OTP verification call from the victim’s bank.
-The fraudster triggers an OTP request by initiating a transaction/service (eg., for account access, UPI transactions or SMS swap).
+The merged call is an authorized OTP verification call from the victim’s bank.
+The fraudster triggers an OTP request by initiating a transaction/service (eg., for account access, UPI transactions, or SMS swap).
 The timing is carefully planned so that when the bank’s automated system requests the OTP, the victim’s phone automatically reads it aloud during the merged call.

 🔸 Ignore Unsolicited Calls: If you receive these types of calls, avoid engaging with the caller and disconnect the call immediately.
 Always remember never to merge calls with unknown numbers.